ccsb-scripps/AutoDock-GPU/README.md

 # Features

-* OpenCL-accelerated version of AutoDock 4.2 LGA (Lamarckian Genetic Algorithm)
+* OpenCL-accelerated version of AutoDock 4.2 running a Lamarckian Genetic Algorithm (LGA)
 * It leverages the LGA paralelism, as entities of multiple docking runs are computed simultaneously
 * It targets platforms based on multi-core CPU and GPU accelerators
 * Observed speedups of up to 4x (quad-core CPU) and 56x (GPU) over the original serial AutoDock 4.2 on CPU.